rulatir/tree-utils/README.md

 tree-fp path/to/repository/root path/to/statefile 'glob' [[-n] 'glob'] ...
 ```

-The `tree-fp` is used to generate a fingerprint hash of changes in a subset of the tree.
+The `tree-fp` script is used to generate a fingerprint hash of changes in a subset of the tree.
 It reads the state file generated with `tree-state`, filters the list of changes according to
 glob rules, and outputs a hash of the filtered state (including the HEAD commit).
 The filter is specified using glob expressions relative to the repository root.
 Precede an